xod442/stackstorm-tutorial/doc/05_workflows.md

 Workflows allow us to chain actions together, implement conditional logic and branching, and turn actions into composable automations.

 Workflows are actions too!
-They simply use a different `runner_type: mistral-v2`.
+They simply use a different `runner_type: orquesta`.

 We'll demonstrate workflows by creating one that retrieves the NASA APOD picture URL then publish this URL to a RabbitMQ Queue.